isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     prints  // print a C-style string
     printi  // print an int

-Requiring techniques like Hungarian notation to encode a type in a name is needed in C, but is generally unnecessary and actively harmful in a strongly statically-typed language like C++, because the annotations get out of date (the warts are just like comments and rot just like them) and they interfere with good use of the language (use the same name and overload resolution instead).
+Requiring techniques like Hungarian notation to encode a type has been used in untyped languages, but is generally unnecessary and actively harmful in a strongly statically-typed language like C++, because the annotations get out of date (the warts are just like comments and rot just like them) and they interfere with good use of the language (use the same name and overload resolution instead).

 ##### Note